 - 1. Ensure the Board of Trustees is a good employer. - 2.
 Provide the basis for appropriate professional development of staff. - 3.
 Ensure that the working relationship between the Board of Trustees and staff is in keeping with the Special Character of the College. - 4.
 All employees of the Board of Trustees will have a current employment agreement including a current job description. - 5.
 The Board of Trustees will follow the remuneration guidelines as set out in the agreements agreed to between the Board of Trustees and each of its employees. - 6.
-The Board of Trustees will have in place a Performance Management System, which will include a process by which all staff will be appraised on an annual basis. - 7.
+The Board of Trustees will have in place a Performance Management System, which will include a process by which support staff will be appraised and teachers will engage with the professional growth cycle on an annual basis. - 7.
 The Board of Trustees will ensure that appropriate professional development opportunities are available for all staff.